UjjwalAggarwal-1/GO-Adventure/tutorial/go-sql-driver/ReadMe.md

 After running any package building command like go build, go test for the first time, it will install all the packages with specific versions i.e which are the latest at that moment.
 It will also create a go.sum file which maintains the checksum so when you run the project again it will not install all packages again.
 But use the cache which is stored inside $GOPATH/pkg/mod directory (module cache directory).

+## why the _ before package name?

+To import a package solely for its side-effects (initialization), use the blank identifier as explicit package name:

+import _ "lib/math"

+In the case of go-sqlite3, the underscore import is used for the side-effect of registering the sqlite3 driver as a database driver in the init() function, without importing any other functions:

+sql.Register("sqlite3", &SQLiteDriver{})
+Once it's registered in this way, sqlite3 can be used with the standard library's sql interface in your code like in the example:

+db, err := sql.Open("sqlite3", "./foo.db")